 The Tomb architecture was built on a podium in the takhtgah style.
 The platform measures 158 square feet, and the tomb is in the shape of a square and measures 124 feet on each side and is 19.6 feet high.
 Minarets may previously have risen from the corners of the mausoleum, similar to the nearby Jahangir tomb.

 The tomb stands in the center of a Persian-style Charbagh.
 The original garden no longer survives, but once included tulips, roses, and jasmine.
-Noor Jahan, along with her widowed daughter Ladli Begam, lived in Lahore until her death in 1645, Shah Jahan having settled an annual allowance of two lakhs of rupees on her.
+Noor Jahan, along with her widowed daughter Ladli Begum, lived in Lahore until her death in 1645, Shah Jahan having settled an annual allowance of two lakhs of rupees on her.

-In contrast to her father’s tomb named “tomb of I’timād-ud-Daulah”, which was constructed in white marble.
-However, Nur Jahan’s mausoleum is primarily clad in red sandstone, with a flat roofline alike to that of her husband’s tomb.
+In contrast to her father’s tomb named “tomb of I’timād-ud-Daulah,” which was constructed in white marble,.
+However, Nur Jahan’s mausoleum is primarily clad in red sandstone, with a flat roofline similar to that of her husband’s tomb.
 Also, the exterior features 7 vaulted arches.
 Which were covered with marble and wrought with flower mosaics in semi-precious stones.
 The central arch on each side protrudes out from the three flanking vaulted arches.

 Cenotaph_Tomb_of_Nur_Jahan